 “The ship design contracts for SunStone Ships were a break-through for Ulstein in the expedition cruise market, and we are excited that our partner, the China Merchants Heavy Industry (CMHI) yard, now has delivered the first Chinese-built expedition cruise vessel.
 From Ulstein’s side, a strong effort has been put on understanding the demands of passengers and crews to design a vessel that is creating the best possible platform for a lasting experience”, says Tore Ulstein, COO Ulstein Design & Solutions and deputy CEO in Ulstein Group.

-The ‘Greg Mortimer’ is the first, of potentially ten, polar expedition cruise vessels for the U.S based SunStone Ships to be built at the CMHI yard, China.
+The ‘Greg Mortimer’ is the first of several polar expedition cruise vessels for the U.S based SunStone Ships to be built at the CMHI yard, China.
 The vessel is the first expedition cruise ship to incorporate Ulstein’s patented X-BOW® innovation, a bow hull design which leads to a smoother and more comfortable journey in head seas.
 Less resistance in waves means that less fuel is needed to cut through the waves, hence a lower environmental footprint.

 All vessels in the INFINITY Class will be customised to each client, as is also the case with the ‘Greg Mortimer’.
 Aurora’s team experts have been closely involved in the ship project, to ensure the best possible expedition vessel for their purpose and itineraries.